andrewdyer/react-package-template/README.md

 ## Available Scripts

+In the project directory, you can run:

 ### `npm run build`

 Builds production files in your `dist/` folder.
 It generates CommonJS, ES Modules, as well as TypeScript declaration files.

+### `npm run build:cjs`

+Builds CommonJS (CJS) modules for the project.

+### `npm run build:esm`

+Builds ES Modules (ESM) for the project.

+### `npm run build:types`

+Generates TypeScript declaration files.

+### `npm run clean`

+Removes the `dist/` folder to ensure a clean build.

+### `npm run yalc:publish`

+Publishes the package to the local Yalc store for local development.

+### `npm run yalc:push`

+Publishes updates to the package in the local Yalc store and pushes the changes to linked projects.

 ### `npm run format`

-Formats the code, according to predefined rules in the `package.json`, using the code formatter tool Prettier to you ensure that your code follows a consistent style throughout your project - making it easier to read and maintain.

-See the official [Prettier](https://prettier.io) website for more information and docs.
+Formats the code using Prettier according to the rules defined in package.json.

 ### `npm run storybook`

-Runs the Storybook component explorer, a development environment for UI components.

-Open [http://localhost:6006](http://localhost:6006) to view it in the browser.
+Runs the Storybook component explorer.
+Open http://localhost:6006 to view it in the browser.

-Storybook allows you to build, test, and showcase your components in isolation, making it easier to develop and iterate on them.
-It provides a user-friendly interface where you can view and interact with your components in different states and configurations.
-This helps you ensure that your components are working correctly and visually appealing before integrating them into your application.

-See the official [Storybook](https://storybook.js.org) website for more information and docs.

-### `npm run build-storybook`
+### `npm run build:storybook`

 Builds Storybook as a static web application.

-This is useful when you want to deploy your Storybook to a static hosting service, or when you want to share your Storybook with others without requiring them to run the Storybook server.

-You can provide additional flags to customize the command.
-Read more about the flag options [here](https://storybook.js.org/docs/api/cli-options).
+Useful for deploying to a static hosting service or sharing with others.

 ### `npm run test`

-Runs the test suite for the project.
+Runs the test suite for the project using Jest.

-### `npm run yalc:publish`

-### `npm run yalc:push`